ashutosh5786/Encrypted-Client-Server-Messenger/README.md

 ### Prerequisites

 You need to have Java installed on your machine to run this project.
-You can download it from the [official Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+You can download it from the [official Amazon-Correto website](https://aws.amazon.com/corretto/).

 ### Installing